billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 ### Typical Update Procedure

-1. In the Update dialog, click 'Detect' to see what versions are currently installed.
+1. Select which slot you want to update.

 2. Check the box and select the file(s) for a BS and/or a BSC update.
+The files for this version of SpikeGLX are in the folder named `Firmware` that is included in your SpikeGLX release.

-3. Click Update.
+3. Click `Update`.

 4. Check the Console (Log) window for any error messages.

 5. If you updated the BS you need to power cycle everything for the change to take effect.
 If you updated only the BSC you need to quit and restart SpikeGLX for the change to take effect.

+6. After cycling power, you'll be able to see which versions are installed when you click `Detect` in the `Configure Acquisition` dialog.

 ### Corruption